 - Present hosting information

 For any website project:

 Your links for:

 Also, if you do a newsletter, we can put a newsletter sign up form on the site – so I need the mail client information.

 Information for forms you may wish to include on your website.

 If you hire – save.

-Ways to speed up the process and reduce your bill by reducing the hours your front-end designer works.
+Ways to speed up the process and reduce your bill by reducing the hours your designer works.